Covenants (Ars Magica)

 Covenants is a supplement published by White Wolf Publishing in 1990 for the fantasy role-playing game Ars Magica.

 Publication history

 Covenants is a 64-page softcover book written by Mark Rein-Hagen and Lisa Stevens, with cover art by Doug Shuler.

 Contents

-Covenants is a supplement of rules and guidelines for the creation of a "covenant" (a group or community) of wizards.
+Covenants is a supplement presenting rules and guidelines on how to create a "covenant" (a group or community) of wizards.
 At the start of an Ars Magica campaign, the characters of all the players at the table are considered to be in the same covenant, so using this book enables the players to act together to design a covenant that best matches the community they all represent.

 The life cycle of a covenant (spring, summer, autumn, winter) is discussed, and four sample covenants are described.

 Reception

 Stewart Wieck reviewed Covenants for White Wolf #20, rating it 4 out of 5 overall, and stated that "These covenants are finely crafted, perhaps displaying detail which is beyond players not intimately familiar with the system, but also showing what the system is capable of creating."

 In the June 1990 edition of Games International, the reviewer thought the presentation flashy, but admitted that "Like all the recent Ars Magica material, it feels at first like a cash-in, but closer study is rewarded."